SoMuchCode/RPI-Scripts/reverse-ssh/README.md

 # reverse-ssh.sh
 Script to easily setup a reverse-ssh connection.

-#Server Setup (listener)
-This computer can be your server, or a publicly accessable server If you ssh into the server and run the "./reverse_ssh.ssh -s ..." command you will then be connected to the remote box.
-On my server I will set up the handler with
-	./reverse_ssh.ssh -s <my servers external ip> <the port I want to use> <remote box user>
-	./reverse-ssh.sh -s 192.168.1.9 33333 root

-#Remote Box
+## Remote Box
 You will want this to run all the time and restart at reboot, maybe use crontab The syntax works like this.
 	./reverse_ssh.sh -c <ip of handler> <port of handler> <reconnect time in seconds> <server user>
 	./reverse-ssh.sh -c 192.168.1.9 33333 10 pi

+## Server Setup (listener)
+This computer can be your server, or a publicly accessable server.
+If you ssh into the server and run the "./reverse-ssh.sh -s ..." command, you will then be connected to the remote box.
+On my server I will set up the handler with:
+	./reverse-ssh.sh -s <my servers external ip> <the port I want to use> <remote box user>
+	./reverse-ssh.sh -s 192.168.1.9 33333 root

+## Notes
 The default server user name is: pi
 The default remote box user name is: root

+## Example
 In my example, the server (listener) is at 192.168.1.9, but it could be any address, like: http://yourserver.com